nathanwoulfe/Plumber/Workflow/DOCS.md

 - **Explicit:** set directly on a content node via the context menu.
 This type will take priority over all others.
 - **Document-type:** set in the settings section.
 This approval flow will apply to all content of the selected document type, unless the node has an explicit flow set.
 - **Inherited:** if a node has no explicit approval flow, nor a flow applied to its document-type, Plumber will traverse the content tree until it finds a node with an explicit flow, and will use this flow for the current change.
-For this reason, an approval flow should always be set on the homepage node as a default.

 Current responsibilites for groups can be reviewed on the user group view, for explicit and document-type approval flows only.